For some years now, it has been possible to buy houses in Italy for one euro. What is this all about, and can you buy a 1 euro house in Sicily, too?

 Sicily is also a good place for digital nomads, i.e., working remotely.
 Wifi connections are good, and the atmosphere is relaxed and inspiring.
 It's also easy to find fellow digital nomads.

 In general, the expat community in Sicily is broad.
-The island is also well connected to the rest of the Mediterranean, as it is in the middle of the "mare nostrum" - as the Romans used to call the sea.
+The island is also well connected to the rest of the Mediterranean, as it is in the middle of the "Mare Nostrum" - as the Romans used to call the sea.

 Tourism has also been growing steadily in Sicily.
 So, the property you buy can be used to earn money.